Environment variables overview

 Current Value.
 Also known as the value.
 This property is optional and is a part of the environment variable value table.
-When a value is present it will be used, even if a default value is also present.
+When a value is present, it's used, even if a default value is also present.
 Remove the value from your solution if you don't want to use it in the next environment.
 The values are also separated into separate JSON files within the exported solution.zip file and can be edited offline.
 More information: How do I remove a value from an environment variable?

 Default Value.
-This column is part of the environment variable definition table and is not required.
+This column is part of the environment variable definition table and isn't required.
 The default value is used if there's no current value.

 Separation of default value and current value allows you to service the definition and the default value separately from the value.
-For example, an application publisher may list their offer on AppSource with a default value.
+For example, an application publisher might list their offer on AppSource with a default value.
 Then optionally, the customer can provide a new value.
-When the application publisher publishes updates to the application, the value set by the customer won't be overwritten.
+When the application publisher publishes updates to the application, the value set by the customer isn't overwritten.